fenago/apache-solr/lab_guides/Lab_8.md

 ### Standalone mode backups
-In the case of standalone mode, backups and restoration .indexterm} are done using replication handler.
-The configuration of replication handler can be customized using our .indexterm} own replication handler in `solrconfig.xml`;
+In the case of standalone mode, backups and restoration are done using replication handler.
+The configuration of replication handler can be customized using our own replication handler in `solrconfig.xml`;
 however, we will use the out-of-the-box implicit support for replication using the API.
 #### Backup API